-Utica Rehabilitation & Nursing Center is an average-sized nursing home located in Utica, New York.
+Utica Rehabilitation & Nursing Center is an average-sized non-profit nursing home located in Utica, New York.
 This nursing home received an uninspiring overall grade of D based on the data we looked at.
 As far as we can see, we'd be very reluctant to recommend this place.
-Despite all this, one of the few highlights of this nursing home's report card is its strong inspection score.
-You can continue reading to learn more about inspections and other category scores
+Nevertheless, this nursing home did just fine in our inspections category, which you can find more information about below.

 Utica Rehabilitation & Nursing Center

 Get pricing and details on Utica senior living options.Get Pricing

 - Accepts Medicaid 1

 - No Family Council